rija/docker-nginx-fpm-caches-wordpress/README.md

 ### Future plan

-I'm in the process of refactoring this project completely to use baseimage-docker as base image.
+* I'm in the process of refactoring this project completely to use baseimage-docker as base image.
 That also means that I will drop Supervisor in favor of RunIt.
+* use of trusted builds